Extremadura & Andalucia

 All main meals are included in the price, commencing with a late tapas lunch following our arrival in Spain on Day 1 and concluding with lunch in Andalucia on Day 8.

-Breakfasts and dinners will be at the hotels.
-Our lunches may variously be taken at a local venta (cafe) or as picnics in the field.
+Breakfasts will be at the hotel, lunches may variously be taken at a local venta (cafe) or as picnics in the field and dinners will be a mix of local restaurants and at the hotel.